kevinrutledge/before-or-after/docs/project-onboarding.md

 project workflows.
 Follow each section to configure templates, boards, and labels.
 Use this guide when filing issues or updating the board.

+## How to Write Issues and Tasks

+Be clear and use full paths for file references.
+For front-end pages, place your components under `packages/react-frontend/src/pages/`.
+For back-end code, use `packages/express-backend/controllers` or `models` as needed.
+When drafting an issue:

+- Reference exact file or directory paths in the Steps section.
+- Quote code snippets or commands using fenced blocks.
+- Always include Milestone, Labels, and Assignees in metadata.

 ## Issue Templates

 Issue templates ensure consistent reports and prompt for all necessary details.